 c.
 What should the next steps be taken to transform health and physical education teacher preparation regionally, nationally, and on a global basis?

-After conference discussions at the Global Forum for Physical Education Pedagogy 2016- Technology, Networking and Best Practice in Physical Education and Health: Local to Global, Dr. Giyasettin Demirhan summarized the final consensus statement that was published in the International Journal of Physical Education.”
+After conference discussions at the Global Forum for Physical Education Pedagogy 2016- Technology, Networking and Best Practice in Physical Education and Health: Local to Global, Dr. Giyasettin Demirhan summarizes the final consensus statement that was published in the International Journal of Physical Education.”